Medical Explorers

-Medical Explorers was a Canadian historical television series which aired on CBC Television in 1973.
+Medical Explorers is a Canadian historical television series which aired on CBC Television in 1973.

 Premise

 This Vancouver-produced series featured biographical sketches of contributors to the field of medicine.
 Episodes featured such personalities as Leonardo da Vinci, William Harvey (circulatory system), Joseph Lister and Edward Jenner (smallpox vaccine developers), Florence Nightingale, William Osler, Charles Sheffington (neurology), Frank Wesbrook (ambulance inventor) and Christopher Wren.
 The series was presented by William Gibson of University of British Columbia and curator of Woodward Medical Library.

 Scheduling

 This half-hour series was broadcast on Sundays at 4:30 p.m.
 (Eastern) from 7 January to 17 June 1973.